Luizreis3d/Globowatch-tech-englishIV/README.md

 - **Luiz Reis**: Documentation and presentation preparation
 - **Frontend development by others from the original team**

-*Note*: Our team consists of three members due to project constraints.
+**Note:** Our team consists of three members due to project constraints.
 Tasks were efficiently divided to meet all requirements, with each member taking on multiple roles.

 ## Problem and Solution
 **Problem**: Manual camera switching in traffic monitoring systems overloads operators, who juggle multiple tasks simultaneously, leading to inefficiencies and potential errors.